 If you are not a current client of Bereskin & Parr LLP, please do not include any information in this email that you or someone else considers confidential.
 You do not become a client of the firm until the firm agrees to act for you and confirms representation in writing.
 Until that time what you send us cannot be protected from disclosure.

-Donald Cameron is a partner with Bereskin & Parr LLP, head of the Litigation practice group and a member of the Patents, Trademarks and Copyright & Digital Media practice groups.
+Donald Cameron is a partner with Bereskin & Parr LLP and a member of the Litigation, Patents, Trademarks and Copyright & Digital Media practice groups.

 Don’s practice focuses on intellectual property litigation, particularly relating to patent, trademark, copyright, trade secrets law and technology licences, as well as trademark prosecution.
 He also advises clients on the intellectual property aspects of technology licensing.
 He is certified as a Specialist by the Law Society of Upper Canada in Intellectual Property Law (Patents, Trademarks and Copyright) and Civil Litigation.

 Don has participated in intellectual property law litigation involving a broad range of technologies and businesses including bio-engineering, biotechnology, pharmaceuticals electromagnetic fields and induction, semiconductor chip fabrication, telecommunications, mechanical devices, and computer databases.
 He was a senior trial counsel in Canada’s first DNA patent trial and appeal.